 This course is intended to introduce students to the requirements definition and design specification phases of software development.
-It aims to provide coverage of object-oriented approaches to requirements analysis and design of software in various applications.
+It aims to provide coverage of object-oriented approaches.
 Models, notations and processes for requirements elicitation, representation, and design are treated in depth.